-The Office of Diversity oversees six Centers for Cultural Diversity and Social Change that provide support to specific populations on campus and opportunities for intercultural engagement among students, faculty, staff and Chicago communities.
+The Office of Diversity oversees six Centers for Cultural Understanding and Social Change that provide support to specific populations on campus and opportunities for intercultural engagement among students, faculty, staff and Chicago communities.

 Health and wellness

-At UIC, our students’ health and well-being are just as important as their academic achievement.
-That’s why all students are automatically enrolled in the convenient CampusCare health insurance program, which provides basic health services at locations on the west side of campus and on nearby Maxwell Street.
-Students can also access care at the Family Medicine Center and receive referrals to specialty services.
+At UIC, our students’ health and well-being are just as important as their classroom success.
+That’s why all students are automatically enrolled in the convenient CampusCare health insurance program.
+CampusCare provides students with basic health services on campus.
+The Family Medicine Center also offers care to students and provides referrals to specialty services.

-An exciting future lies beyond the walls of UIC, and we want to assist you in your transition from student to a new life in a career of your choice.
+An exciting future lies beyond the walls of UIC, and we want to assist you in your transition from student to professional.

 The Office of Career Services provides educational workshops to help you write résumés and cover letters, search for jobs, learn interview and networking tips, use social media in your job search and many more topics.
 The office also provides guidance if you are undecided in your major or are considering graduate school.